mne-tools/mne-bids/paper/paper.md

 In this context, many software packages for neurophysiology data analysis are now starting to support data organized using the BIDS standard, thereby becoming "BIDS compatible".
+Within the Python ecosystem, ``MNE-Python`` [@Agramfort2013] is a major software package for neurophysiology data analysis, and extending its functionality to support BIDS would be a great benefit for its growing user base.
-For this reason, we developed a dedicated software, ``MNE-BIDS`` with the goal to provide a programmable interface for BIDS datasets in neurophysiology.
+For this reason, we developed a dedicated Python software ``MNE-BIDS``, with the goal to provide a programmable interface for BIDS datasets in neurophysiology, neatly interfacing with ``MNE-Python``.
-``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for preprocessing ,and read them into ``MNE-Python`` objects [@Agramfort2013], ready for source localization.
+``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for preprocessing ,and read them into ``MNE-Python`` objects, ready for source localization.

 Starting with a single directory full of data files with arbitrary